Wednesday, January 6, 2010

 Review

-~Astrid and her 19 year old cousin decide to sneak away from the convent and have a night on the town in Italy.
-After being mugged by a gang of kids, two boys rush to their aid and offer them a tour of the city, the girls without thinking twice about just being attacked only see that the young men are hot, of course brains are turned off and they agree to go on a tour of the city, with these "hot" boys.
-Excuse me girls even low IQ individuals should know its not safe to get in a car with strangers......how STUPID!
-Not only do the boys take them clubbing but at one point the girls get separated from each other.
+EXCUSE ME!!!!!..This is parenting 101: its not safe to get in a car with strangers......it is not safe to take candy from strangers, its not even safe if they are your age - if they are good-looking or if you feel they are normal.
+You should NEVER go with a stranger to an area where you would be alone with them!
+Even worse though is not only do the boys take them clubbing but at one point the girls get separated from each other.
 I found this strike a raw nerve with me and it’s not like these chapters were written to discourage this behavior but promotes it.
+This heeds the question to Diane Peterfreund: What the fuck were you thinking writing this in a YA novel???
 Fiction or not have you seen the movie Taken?
 Does anyone remember the story of Natalie Holloway?
 Has anyone heard of Human Trafficking?
-Although Peterfreund draws the mistakes of that night into full circle, I think the message of a sixteen year old wondering off with a boy she met five minutes ago in a foreign country is outrageously NUTS!!!
+Although the author draws the mistakes of that night into full circle, (meaning the boys already knew the girls were virgin warriors) I think the message of a sixteen year old wondering off with a boy she met five minutes ago in a foreign country is outrageously IRRESPONSIBLE AND ASININE WRITING!!!

-Human trafficking scare aside fans of knights and medieval adventures will enjoy this bloody, a little far-fetched look at the legends that surround the Great Alexander.
+Perhaps fans of knights and medieval adventures will enjoy this bloody, far-fetched look at the legends that surround the Great Alexander.
 However for this reader, with my primary focus being to find responsible YA for teens to enjoy, I cannot recommend.

 Rating